Ragtime Cowboy Joe

 "Ragtime Cowboy Joe" is a popular western swing song.
 The lyrics were written by Grant Clarke and the music was composed by Lewis F. Muir and Maurice Abrahams.
 It was copyrighted and published in 1912 by F.A.
 Mills.

 Artists

 The song has been recorded by a diverse group of artists, including Bob Roberts (1912), the Tune Wranglers (1936), Pinky Tomlin (1939), Eddy Howard (1947), Jo Stafford (1949), and the Chipmunks (1959).
 It was also performed by Betty Hutton in the 1945 musical film Incendiary Blonde.

+In 1978, Jimmy Stewart made a memorable surprise cameo appearance performing the song on the piano on the final episode of The Carol Burnett Show.

 Origin

 The song's lyricist and composers are Clarke, Muir and Abrahams.
 Clarke also wrote "Second Hand Rose".
 "Ragtime Cowboy Joe" was composed in Brooklyn after an appearance at the home of Abrahams by his nephew, Joe Abrahams, wearing a cowboy outfit.
 Maurice Abrahams was so captivated by the appearance of his nephew dressed up as a cowboy that he was inspired to write "Ragtime Cowboy Joe".
 It became a number-one hit song for singer Bob Roberts, also the second best-selling record of 1912.